Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Background

 \subsection{A Brief Introduction to Neural Networks}

-Currently, much state-of-the-art work in machine learning (ML) and AI involves artificial neural networks (NN) \cite{rosenblatt1958perceptron, tino2015artificial} due to their impressive abilities to learn functions that capture underlying patterns in data \cite{krizhevsky2012imagenet, schlichtkrull2018modeling, devlin2018bert}.
-A NN is a computational structure that was originally inspired by the connection of neurons in the human brain \cite{tino2015artificial, bailer2001introduction}.
-The \emph{perceptron}, a single unit meant to simulate a single human neuron, was originally proposed in 1957 \cite{rosenblatt1958perceptron}.
-It introduced several ideas which are still used in NNs today, including that the influence of various inputs on the output could be altered through weights, as well as the idea that we can use an activation function to act as some \textit{firing threshold}.
-Similarly to biological neurons, if the input into the perceptron succeeds that threshold, then there is an output.
-However, the perceptron only has linear discriminative ability.
-As a solution, multi-layer perceptrons (MLP) were designed: a series of perceptrons organized into fully connected layers along with differentiable activation functions to allow for more complex discriminative ability \cite{tino2015artificial, bailer2001introduction}.
-While NNs encompass a wider variety of structures than MLPs, these terms are often used interchangeably. \textit{Deep learning} refers to NNs with two or more layers. \cite{tino2015artificial, skansi2018introduction}
+As the name suggests, the ``neural'' components of neurosymbolic approaches comprise neural network-based structures.
+Recently, much state-of-the-art work in machine learning (ML) and AI involves artificial neural networks (NN) \cite{rosenblatt1958perceptron, tino2015artificial} due to their impressive abilities to learn functions that capture underlying patterns in data \cite{krizhevsky2012imagenet, schlichtkrull2018modeling}.
+A NN uses a series of nodes, or \textit{neurons}, with activation functions to act as some \textit{firing threshold}.
+Similarly to biological neurons, if the input into each activation function exceeds that threshold, then there is an output.
+Specifically, \textit{deep} NNs are those with two or more layers \cite{tino2015artificial, skansi2018introduction}.